sozoluffy/Quantum-Digital-Twins/README.md

 ---

 ## **Applications**
-- Toy Examples for Writing and Reading Quatum Device Database
+- A Toy Example for Writing and Reading Quatum Device Database
 - Hybrid Quantum-Classical Models for Uncertainty Quantification
 - Quantum Circuit Knitting